mkannwischer/polymul/Python/README.md

 # Common helper function

 We implement a couple of common helper functions in [common.py](./common.py).
-Most of them are required for the Number-Theoretic Transforms.
+Most of them are required for the number-theoretic transforms.

 Here is a list with brief descriptions.
 For more details see the documentation in [common.py](./common.py).
 ```